Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description states it returns movement history for specific investment positions, listing transaction types (BUY/SELL/TAX/etc.) and key fields.
-It also distinguishes from sibling tool openfinance_list_investments by specifying that it should be used after that tool to get the investment_id.
+Clearly states it returns movement history for an investment position with explicit transaction types.
+Distinguishes from sibling 'openfinance_list_investments' by mentioning it should be used after that tool.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.